vita-student-projects/Pedestrian_Intention_Prediction_gr56/README.md

 In this part we will explain how to train the model on the JAAD dataset.

-1. Follow the procedure of the part <span style="color:red">Create Dataset for training</span> to create the dataset and put it in the `data` folder.
+1. Follow the procedure of the part [Training Dataset Creation](#training-dataset-creation).
 2. create a config file in the `config` folder.
 You can use the `config/JAAD_train.yaml` file as a template.
 3. Fill the config file with the correct paths to the dataset and the correct wanted parameters.
 4. Run the following command: